|Holliday Dyes and Chemicals Works Demolition-April 2003

 Chemicals Works was closed in early 2001 with the loss of 162 jobs.

-was peaked by driving by the site and noticing how striking the idle buildings and machinery looked in the evening sunlight.
-She researched the history of the firm and got permission to
+interest was peaked by driving by the site and noticing how striking the idle buildings and machinery looked in the evening sunlight.
+She researched the history of the firm and got

-building “for another boring business park”.
-She used images form the photographs and company documents to create the screenprints, colouring them with shades she noticed on site.
+new building “for another boring business park”.
+She used images form the photographs and company documents to create the screenprints, colouring them with shades she noticed on

 |The photographs (April 2003) and artwork below are copyright of Julia Clegg and reproduced with permission of the artist.
 Click on images to enlarge.